CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 ##### Code

 The code block must be valid Ruby code.
-It must have a method called `check`, and may optionally contain helper methods as well.
+It must have a method named referenced in `method_name`, and may optionally contain helper methods as well.

-The method `check` will be called with three keyword arguments:
+This method will be called with three keyword arguments:
 - `handles`: A map from `[RESOURCE].[SERVICE]` to a handle to that resource's service.
 It will only contain handles to services specified in the step's `services` array.
 - `resources`: A map from `[RESOURCE]` (ids) to maps of that resource's [references](#resource-references).
 For example:
 ```